open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-library-management.md

 ![Add New Resource](images/tg-library-add-collection.png)

-You should be taken to the following empty screen:
+You should be taken to the following screen:

 ![Add New Resource](images/tg-resource-upload.png)